MichaelCurrin/mkdocs-quickstart/docs/tutorial/deploy.md

 1. Clean and build to `site` directory.
 2. Push to `gh-pages` branch.
 Note: You must not edit this branch directly.
-3. Enable Github Pages if it was not yet enabled
+3. Enable GitHub Pages if it was not yet enabled

-Then go to your repo on Github, see the *environment* tab and click _View deployment_.
+Then go to your repo on GitHub, see the *environment* tab and click _View deployment_.

 e.g.